-Some government agency securities have no explicit financial support and are supported only by the credit of the applicable agency, instrumentality or corporation.
+Some government agency securities have no explicit financial support, and are supported only by the credit of the applicable agency, instrumentality or corporation.
 The U.S. government has provided financial support to Freddie Mac and Fannie Mae, but there is no assurance that it will support these or other agencies in the future.

-Investors generally regard government securities as having minimal credit risks, but not as low as Treasury securities.
 The Fund treats mortgage-backed securities guaranteed by a federal agency or instrumentality as government securities.
 Although such a guarantee helps protect against credit risk, it does not eliminate it entirely or reduce other risks.